Trust A Firm That

 • Elevator and escalator accidents: Tripping and falling or getting caught in the escalator steps can cause serious injuries.
 An elevator accident can result in broken bones, head injuries, and spinal cord injuries.

-Different Categories of Persons on a Property
+What Are The Different Categories of Persons on a Property?

 Although every property owner has a duty to keep their property safe, that duty applies differently depending on the reason for the person’s visit.
 A person’s presence on a property can either be lawful or unlawful and as such, the responsibility of the property owner to keep them safe is different.
 Premises liability refers to a set of laws that make an owner or possessor of the land or premises responsible for certain injuries sustained by persons who are on the premises.